rpmoore/language_ideas/README.md

 * Automatic bounds checking
 * Provide helper parsing libraries that encourage safety and performance
 * Want to provide as close to C performance as possible for TLS
-* Built in reference counting for heap allocated memory
+* Built in reference counting for heap allocated memory (not sure that I want to have to implement garbage collection)
 * Escape analisys similar to GO for memory allocations
 * Strongly typed
 * Generics
 * val and var syntax for variable declarations
+* Type inference
 * A flowable equivalent to [RxJava](http://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Flowable.html)
 * Want to be able to support zero copy parsing
 * Goal is to be a 'memory safe' language